 The Perks of an Entrepreneurial Mindset

 From the land of maple leaf, Nadine built her family and professional career around marketing retail for a renowned Canadian department store.
 Because of her advertising and marketing background, she was hired and came with a work visa to the United States to start managing an immigration law firm.
 She quickly grew fond of the law and decided to go to law school and become an immigration lawyer.

 Thanks to her entrepreneurial nature, Nadine started her own law firm.
 She wanted a business that she could manage herself and would allow her to solely focus on the rewarding and challenging aspect of immigration law.
 Now she was able to full time helping people obtain their lawful residency, their citizenship, saving someone from being deported, etc.

 “In law school, they do not properly teach you the business of law“.
 That is one aspect that Joe and Nadine discuss and agree upon.
 It was because of her coaching experience that Nadine was able to spot a gap within the technology aspect of the law process.
 She realized that technology was a crucial part of the business and decided to start working on helping other firms implement new technologies to improve their workflows.

 Technology Integration within Your Law Firm

-Technology it’s a huge factor when it comes to successfully managing a law firm in this day and age.
+Technology is a huge factor when it comes to successfully managing a law firm in this day and age.
 After the most recent world pandemic, everything changed and in order to survive and thrive, implementing new virtual tools to work became the new norm.
-Remote work and virtual staffing started to gain momentum and becoming more and more relevant for a plethora of industries.
+Remote work and virtual staffing started to gain momentum and become more and more relevant for a plethora of industries.

 “Clients are not tech savvy, but YOU can train them”.
 You can show your clients how to use your virtual tools via tutorial videos, infographics, remote calls, etc. By explaining to them how and why they should use virtual tools you gain their trust and optimize your own processes.
 It is an absolute win-win situation.